-The Selsey Parish Map Group was established in Selsey, West Sussex, with the aim of mapping the wild plants of the Parish of Selsey, in order to celebrate them and help to preserve them for the future.
-Our activities now cover the entire Manhood peninsula including all its eleven parishes and some parishes beyond.
-The name of the group was changed to the Manhood Wildlife and Heritage Group – MWHG was created to run the project.
+The Selsey Parish Map Group was established in Selsey, West Sussex in 1997 with the aim of mapping the heritage and natural habitats of the Parish of Selsey, in order to celebrate them and help to preserve them for the future.
+Our activities now cover the entire Manhood Peninsula including all its eleven parishes and some parishes beyond.
+The name of the group was changed to the Manhood Wildlife and Heritage Group [MWHG] as this more accurately reflects the scope of our work.

 The Habitat Map

-The mapping of Selsey Parish was completed by volunteers in 2000.
-The results of the vegetation survey were placed on a map which was colour-coded to show the different types of vegetation, such as grassland, woodland and the vegetation of coastal communities according to a set of guidelines produced by the Sussex Wildlife Trust.
+The Phase 1 Habitat Survey of Selsey Parish was completed by volunteers in 2000, according to a set of guidelines produced by the Sussex Wildlife Trust.
+The results of the vegetation survey were placed on a map which was colour-coded to show the different types of vegetation, such as grassland, woodland and reedbed.
 The map was then digitised and today provides a tool to make it possible to protect the habitats and the species found in the local area.
-The project was completed in close collaboration with local landowners, other special interest groups, among others the rare plants group, and yet others with good local knowledge.
+The project was completed in close collaboration with local landowners, special interest groups, and others with good local knowledge.
 At the same time, a Selsey Parish Map was produced, as part of the West Sussex Parish Maps project.
 The habitat map was used as the background for this.

 The Biodiversity Action Plan – BAP